tgoel5884/tgoel5884/README.md

 - 🔭 I’m currently working on Machine Learning.
 - 🌱 I’m currently learning Cloud Computing.
 - 👯 I’m looking to collaborate on any Open Source Machine Learning Project.
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with Application Development.
 - 💬 Ask me about anything.

 # 📫 Reach me at: